-c.
-To avoid disconnection, you must apply for energy assistance before your service is shut off.
+- a.
+Contact the local community action agency in your area (see attached list) or visit humanrights.iowa.gov/dcaa/where-apply. - b.
+To avoid disconnection, you must apply for energy assistance or weatherization before your service is shut off.
 Notify your utility that you may be eligible and have applied for energy assistance.
-Once your service has been disconnected, it will not be reconnected based on approval for energy assistance.

-d.
-Being certified eligible for energy assistance will prevent your service from being disconnected from November 1 through April 1.
+Once your service has been disconnected, it will not be reconnected based on approval for energy assistance. - c.
+Being certified eligible for energy assistance will prevent your service from being disconnected from November 1 through April 1. - d.
+If you have additional questions, contact the Division of Community Action Agencies at the Iowa Department of Human Rights, Lucas State Office Building, Des Moines, Iowa 50319; telephone (515)281-3861.